yuri-gama/maze-search-algorithm/README.md

 # maze-search-algorithm
 Search algorithms to solve maze
+Inspired on Tech With Tim's Tutorial